Lenin of the Rovers

 A running gag in the show was various characters (particularly Sayle) speaking lines from well known pop songs as dialogue.
 The fictional town of Felchester was a joke: a reference to felching, conflating that term with Melchester, the fictional home of Roy of the Rovers.
 In one episode, "The Fifth Man", the Cambridge Five spy scandal is mocked when Felchester plays Cambridge in the FA Cup and wins as a result of Cambridge players, including a mysterious fifth man, scoring own goals against their own team.

 Lenin of the Rovers ran for two series, each comprising four shows.
 The final two episodes of series 2 were postponed due to the Hillsborough disaster, and were eventually aired sixteen years later in 2005.

+The entire series was released via Audible on 1 June 2023.